carmodaniel/mpc-cemaden/venv/README.md

 ## Licença

-MIT License - use livremente!
+MIT License - use livremente.